Correlation Between Donaldson and Xometry

 Pair Corralation between Donaldson and Xometry

-Considering the 90-day investment horizon Donaldson is expected to under-perform the Xometry.
-But the stock apears to be less risky and, when comparing its historical volatility, Donaldson is 3.94 times less risky than Xometry.
-The stock trades about -0.2 of its potential returns per unit of risk.
-The Xometry is currently generating about 0.01 of returns per unit of risk over similar time horizon.
-If you would invest 3,266 in Xometry on November 25, 2024 and sell it today you would lose (39.00) from holding Xometry or give up 1.19% of portfolio value over 90 days.
+Considering the 90-day investment horizon Donaldson is expected to generate 0.51 times more return on investment than Xometry.
+However, Donaldson is 1.97 times less risky than Xometry.
+It trades about -0.13 of its potential returns per unit of risk.
+Xometry is currently generating about -0.12 per unit of risk.
+If you would invest 6,901 in Donaldson on January 16, 2025 and sell it today you would lose (578.00) from holding Donaldson or give up 8.38% of portfolio value over 90 days.

 Time Period | 3 Months [change] |